New York is home to many great breweries, but there might be none that are more revered than Brewery Ommegang near Cooperstown.

-Unlike many American breweries that focus on beers like IPAs, lagers, and stouts, Brewery Ommegang has always focused on Belgian-style beers.
+Unlike many of the breweries in Cooperstown, NY that focus on beers like IPAs, lagers, and stouts, Brewery Ommegang has always focused on Belgian-style beers.
 This focus has led them to create some of the country’s best beers in these styles.
 They do, however, also brew other types of beer for those that prefer something different.

 Their brewery and taproom is located roughly four miles south of Cooperstown, New York, home of the Baseball Hall of Fame.